Mzombam/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this project is about c point, arrays and strings on c programming
+This project is about pointer,arrays and strings in C programming